Sporting dogs were originally bred as hunting companions, but they make amazing pets too.

 German Wirehaired Pointer

 Able to perform all the different roles carried out by the other sub-groups, the HPRs are mostly quite large dogs with short or wiry coats and good, equable temperaments.

-With a little judicious management and a commitment to regular training this should not pose a problems for a responsible handler.
+But with a little management and a commitment to regular training this should not pose a problem for a responsible handler.

-However, if you are looking for a gun dog breed for a working/hunting companion, it is important that you choose your dog from working stock.
+However, if you are looking for a sporting dog for a working/hunting companion, it is important that you choose your dog from working stock.

 If your dog is intended purely as a fireside and walking companion, you still need to be a little careful.